Trilochan-Reddy/assignment2-sama/README.md

 | Basketball | basketball court | 150$,ball,gaurd |
 | volley ball | volleyball court | 50$,teeshirt |
 | Table tennis | TT board | 100$,ball,bat |
 ---

+---
+# pithy Quote
+> It is during our darkest moments that we must focus to see the light.- *Aristotle*
+>
+> Whoever makes happy will make others happy too.- *Anne Frank*
+---